Rodent Control

 Why Choose Our Rodent Control

 Rodent control is a service where experience separates the professionals from the amateurs.
-Sterling Pest Control has spent years perfecting a systematic approach to rat and mouse extermination that addresses the root cause of every infestation, not just the visible signs.
+Sterling Pest Control has spent years perfecting a systematic approach to comprehensive rodent management and rat and mouse extermination that addresses the root cause of every infestation, not just the visible signs.

 Our pest control technicians are licensed through state regulatory agencies and trained in EPA compliant rodenticide application.
 We don’t guess.
-We inspect, identify species, map entry points, and build a targeted treatment plan around what we find.
+We inspect, identify species, map entry points, and determine the best control plan for your situation.
+We build an effective treatment strategy around what we find.
 That means if you’ve got Norway rats burrowing under your foundation, we treat that differently than deer mice nesting in your attic insulation.

 Sterling backs every rodent control service with a satisfaction guarantee.
-If rodents return within the warranty period, we re-treat at no charge.
+If rodents return within the warranty period, we re-treat at no additional cost.
 No fine print.
 No runaround.
+We finish the job right the first time, and every customer gets our full commitment.

-We also carry full commercial liability insurance and maintain an A+ rating with the Better Business Bureau.
-Our technicians arrive in marked vehicles, wear uniforms, and walk you through every step of the process before we bait a single station or set a single trap.
+We also carry full commercial liability insurance and are fully insured and maintain an A+ rating with the Better Business Bureau.
+Our technicians arrive in marked vehicles, wear uniforms, and maintain clear communication as they walk you through every step of the process before we bait a single station or set a single trap.

 Choosing a qualified rodent control provider means choosing a company that treats your property like its own.
 Sterling Pest Control does exactly that, every visit, every time.